shoui520/shoui520.github.io/multilingual_docs/es/monolingual.md

 This is something Khatzumoto of AJATT proposed.

 I mean, if you read novels, this may be a pretty good approach, because you will already be familiar with the words, because novels generally just have more words than anime and manga.
 If you only watch anime and read manga, this may prove to be quite frustrating.
-When this piece of advice was put out, Yomichan didn’t exist.
+When this piece of advice was put out, Yomitan didn’t exist.
 So people in that time would have found this piece of advice terrible and tiring to constantly look up everything in the definitions.

 This isn’t a fundamentally flawed approach, I think it’s pretty good how it says “just read the dictionary more!”, because that’s exactly what you need to do.